Foso/Ktorfit/docs/configuration.md

 # Compile errors
-By default, Ktorfit will throw compile error when it finds conditions under which it can't ensure that it will correct.
+By default, Ktorfit will throw compile error when it finds conditions under which it can't ensure that it will work correct.
 You can set an KSP argument to change this:

 ```kotlin